radancyco/radancyco.github.io/uid/code-standards/index.md

 ### 1.1 Accessibility

 > All of your prospective job candidates, regardless of physical or technological capabilities, have the right to learn more about your company and access all job listings.
-To preserve users' right of universal access, our baseline development standards for all of our web offerings attempt to meet [WCAG 2.0 Level A guidelines](https://www.tmp.com/web-standards/docs/wcag-2-level-a-overview.pdf).
+To preserve users' right of universal access, our baseline development standards for all of our web offerings attempt to meet WCAG 2.0 Level AA guidelines.
 > <cite>&mdash; [TMP Web Standards](https://www.tmp.com/support/)</cite>

 * [WCAG 2.0 Documentation](http://www.w3.org/TR/WCAG20/)